 Now for the tricky bit.
 How to balance the individual speaker drivers to give a uniform sound.
 The crossover circuit has preset potentiometers to adjust the individual outputs from each filter, so it should be possible to tweak these to account for the different sensitivities of the drive units.
 My first idea was to use a microphone plugged into an old Mackie mixer with a VU meter to measure the sound level from the loudspeakers while feeding in an input signal from SigJenny and sweeping the frequency range.
 However this failed fairly miserably.
 As soon as I moved the microphone just a short distance the VU meter fluctuated all over the place.
 I guess there are just too many room resonances and standing waves at play in the average UK lounge to do this properly.
 So on to plan B …

-I was actually quite pleased with this idea.
+I was quite pleased with this idea.
 At any one crossover frequency the two associated Linkwitz-Riley filters have identical output levels and the signals are in phase.
 The Arcam amplifiers all have switches with which it’s possible to turn on or off the speaker outputs.
-So the plan was that I would feed in a signal at exactly the crossover frequency for firstly the bass and mid-range drivers (i.e. 250 Hz), and then use the speaker output switches to do a simple A-B comparison.
+So the plan was that I would feed in a signal at exactly the first crossover frequency for the bass and mid-range drivers (i.e. 250 Hz), and then use the speaker output switches to do a simple A-B comparison between the two amps.
 If the sensitivities of the drivers were equal the sound level would appear to be the same when switching between them.
 Of course it would be unlikely that the sensitivities of the drivers were the same, but by tweaking the appropriate potentiometers in the crossover the levels could be equalised.
-The process could then be repeated for the mid-range and tweeter crossover frequency of 2.3 kHz.
+This process could then be repeated for the second crossover frequency of 2.3 kHz for the mid-range unit and tweeter.
 Simple.
 It could be done by ear and it was foolproof.
 I enlisted the help of a willing relative with his daughter providing a much needed set of younger ears.
 After much listening everything was balanced up.
 The result?
 It sounded awful …

 To this day I don’t know why this did not work but there was no arguing with the fact that the sound was dull and lifeless.
 Rod Elliott says on his web site that it is surprisingly easy to balance up active crossovers with the aid of a good set of headphones and he is actually absolutely right.
 So this became plan C. I used my Sennheiser HD650s to compare headphones with loudspeakers and ran through several different CD tracks adjusting the crossover potentiometers as I went along until I thought I had the balance right.